Hannibal046/Awesome-LLM/README.md

 # Awesome-LLM [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ **the Whole World** by storm.
-Here is a comprehensive list of papers about large language models, especially relating to ChatGPT.
-It also contains codes, courses and related websites as shown below:
+Here is a curated list of papers about large language models, especially relating to ChatGPT.
+It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs:

 - [Awesome-LLM ](#awesome-llm-)
   - [Milestone Papers](#milestone-papers)